Partner Case Study: Euroflorist

 Proof of concept at Euroflorist

-In the spring of 2017, we—Euroflorist and Online Dialogue—embraced Ascend and took up the challenge and to launch a proof of concept (POC) on the Euroflorist’s Swedish desktop site.
+In the spring of 2017, we—Euroflorist and Online Dialogue—embraced Evolv and took up the challenge and to launch a proof of concept (POC) on the Euroflorist’s Swedish desktop site.

 This is what we wanted to learn from the POC:

-- Could Ascend and its method prove that it improves conversion rates?
+- Could Evolv and its method prove that it improves conversion rates?
 Would it live up to the promise?

 - Would the winning combination be one we were expecting or not?

 - Realistically, when would you use this solution?

 We decided to focus the experiment on Euroflorist’s product detail pages—a key part of the purchase funnel that presents the user with multiple options for their bouquet.
 Clarity here is key.
 Conversions would be defined as purchases.

 The POC started with a comprehensive hypothesis session.
 Based on Online Dialogue’s “Evidence-Based Growth” principal, we first conducted research on the behavioral determinants, using data such as former (A/B) tests, surveys, heatmaps, and scientific research on flower sales.
 During the hypothesis session, hypotheses were prioritized based on the odds of success (backed up by available research data), and test variants were designed.

 Secondly, we carried out a bandwidth calculation to determine the amount of experiments we can statistically run.
 It proved that with the visitors of Euroflorist in Sweden we could test eight combinations per generation.
 Therefore, we selected eight different elements to test, each with one variant per element.
 In practice, it is possible to create more variants per element, but for this POC, we opted for a simple setup.